Trade Expansion Act: The Senate and Passage

+Recent Developments

 On April 27, 2017, President Donald Trump ordered a review of the aluminum imports and threats to national security under the Trade Expansion Act of 1962.
-On March 8, 2018, President Trump signed an order to impose the tariffs on steel and aluminum under Section 232 of the Act and citing "national security" grounds.
+On March 8, 2018, President Trump signed an order to impose the tariffs on steel and aluminum under Section 232 of the act and citing "national security" grounds.

-On May 23, 2018, President Trump "instructed Secretary Ross to consider initiating a Section 232 investigation into imports of automobiles, including trucks, and automotive parts to determine their effects on America’s national security.
+On May 23, 2018, President Trump "instructed Secretary Ross to consider initiating a Section 232 investigation into imports of automobiles, including trucks, and automotive parts to determine their effects on America's national security.
 Core industries such as automobiles and automotive parts are critical to our strength as a Nation."

-In mid-February 2019, Commerce Department Secretary Wilbur Ross delivered a confidential report to President Trump which concluded the Department's investigation under Section 232, that there was a legal rationale for the imposition of steep tariffs on the import of foreign automobiles, as these imports—like steel and aluminum—posed a threat to U.S. national security.
-According to a March 20, 2019 article in Politico, the proposed tariffs could be as high as 25%.
-Politico also reported that as of March 20, the requests by the Chair of the Senate Finance Committee—Chuck Grassley (R-Iowa) to access a copy of the confidential report, had been denied.
+In mid-February 2019, Commerce Department secretary Wilbur Ross delivered a confidential report to President Trump which concluded the Department's investigation under Section 232, that there was a legal rationale for the imposition of steep tariffs on the import of foreign automobiles, as these imports—like steel and aluminum—posed a threat to U.S. national security.
+According to a March 20, 2019, article in Politico, the proposed tariffs could be as high as 25%.
+Politico also reported that as of March 20, the requests by the chair of the Senate Finance Committee—Chuck Grassley (R-Iowa) to access a copy of the confidential report, had been denied.
 The deadline for Trump's decision on the imposition of the tariffs is in mid-May, ninety days after the report's release.

+Early in Trump's second term, he established tariffs on aluminum and steel imports under Section 232.
+While Trump had imposed other tariffs against all imports from several countries as part of his Liberation Day tariffs, claiming this power under the International Emergency Economic Powers Act, at least two lower courts have ruled these unconstitutional, though the United States Supreme Court will hear the case Learning Resources v.
+Trump to review these rulings in November 2025.
+Alongside these challenges, Trump intended to add new tariffs on pharmaceuticals, semitrucks, and kitchen cabinets in September 2025.
+Section 232 tariffs are expected to be more difficult for courts to review as they typically defer to the executive branch for matters of national security, according to The New York Times.